kadmielp/NetWatch/README.md

 -   The script requires internet access to perform IP lookups for external addresses.
 -   The script requires administrator privileges to retrieve network connection information.

+## Legal Notice

+### Disclaimer

+This software is provided for legitimate network monitoring and security analysis purposes only.
+Users are responsible for ensuring their use complies with applicable laws and regulations, including privacy laws and workplace policies.
+The authors and contributors are not responsible for misuse of this software.

+### Third-Party Services

+This software uses the [ip-api.com](http://ip-api.com/) service for IP geolocation lookups.
+Users should be aware that:
+- The free tier of ip-api.com has rate limits (45 requests per minute).
+- Please refer to [ip-api.com's terms of service](http://ip-api.com/docs/legal) for usage terms and conditions.
+- This software caches lookups locally to minimize API requests, but high-volume usage may require a paid ip-api.com subscription.

+### Privacy

+This software monitors network connections on the local system only.
+Connection data and geolocation information are processed locally and can be exported to CSV files.
+No data is transmitted to external services except for IP geolocation lookups via ip-api.com.
+Users are responsible for securing any exported data files.

 ## License

 This project is available under the [MIT License](LICENSE)